-1999): If possible legislation should be "future-proofed" by ensuring that it is flexible enough to properly address foreseeable developments in technology or society generally.
+Legislation applies to circumstances as they arise (see section 11 of the Legislation Act 2019): If possible legislation should be "future-proofed" by ensuring that it is flexible enough to properly address foreseeable developments in technology or society generally.

-An enactment does not have retrospective effect (see section 7 of the Interpretation Act 1999 and Chapter 12).
+Legislation does not have retrospective effect (see section 12 of the Legislation Act 2019 and Chapter 12).
 Interpretation consistent with the New Zealand Bill of Rights Act 1990 is to be preferred wherever possible (see Chapter 6).